 It might take you a few days to get this piece of content ready, especially if you’re fitting it in between running your business, but it may allow you to passively attract customers for years.
 Is that worth it?
 I think so!

-Sometimes business owners are concerned that they’re giving away the golden goose if they write up a marketing asset that helps the customer solve the problem, but let’s face it– you bring a lot more to the table than can be written in 1-3 page PDF document.
+Sometimes business owners are concerned that they’re giving away the golden goose if they write up a marketing asset that helps the customer solve the problem, but let’s face it– you bring a lot more to the table than can be written in a two page PDF.
 You won’t be replaced just because you shared your expertise– you’ll be encouraging potential customers to know, like, and trust you by helping them out.

 And as they say, talk is cheap– the real value is in getting the work done.
 When it comes down to it, your ideal customer doesn’t want to spend the time when they can hire the work out.